ipfs/js-ipfs/packages/ipfs-message-port-server/README.md

 ### Notes on Performance

-Since the data over [message channel][] is copied via [structured cloning algorithm][] it may lead to suboptimal results (espacially with large binary data).
-In order to avoid unecessary copying server will transfer all the [Transferable][] which will be emptied on the server side.
-This should not be a problem in general as IPFS node itself does not retain references to returned values, but is something to keep in mind when doig something custom.
+Since the data sent over the [message channel][] is copied via the [structured cloning algorithm][] it may lead to suboptimal results (especially with large binary data).
+In order to avoid unnecessary copying the server will transfer all passed [Transferable][]s which will be emptied on the server side.
+This should not be a problem in general as IPFS node itself does not retain references to returned values, but is something to keep in mind when doing something custom.

 [message channel]:https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel